offen/website/homepage/content/articles/0120-opt-in-quality.md

 ### Fair web analytics

-A key feature of our fair and open web analytics tool [Offen](/get-started/) is that data will only be collected after website users have opted in.
+A key feature of our fair and open web analytics tool [Offen Fair Web Analytics](/get-started/) is that data will only be collected after website users have opted in.
 This is absolutely necessary for a fair data transfer, but also comes with another, not so obvious implication.

 Collecting data only with *user consent has a significant impact on the quality of analytics* insights, especially for operators of smaller websites.

 ### Analyzing our own turf

-Our own homepage [offen.dev](/), on which of course an Offen instance is installed, can be described as rather small.
+Our own homepage [offen.dev](/), on which of course an Offen Fair Web Analytics instance is installed, can be described as rather small.
 It currently has an average of 280 unique users after opt-in and 660 verified page views per month.

 We estimate our opt-in rate, meaning the percentage of website users who agree to the data collection, to be about 40%.
 This figure is a subjective estimate and derived solely from the personal feedback of a relatively small group of test users.